parksu111/sleep-state/README.md

 University of Pennsylvania Perelman School of Medicine.

 ## Data
 The data used for this project is available for download [here]().
 It is the same data used for the 2021 paper 'A probabilistic model for the ultradian timing of REM sleep in mice', which can be found [here]().
+The data repository contains 2 folders, 'code' and 'recordings'.
+The sleep recordings are in the 'recordings' folder.

 ### Recording Folder
 Each recording folder has a title of the following structure: 'XXX_XXXXXXn1'.